 Do you know which parts of the business are performing well, who was recently promoted, who received a pay raise, and who constantly exceeds expectations?
 Having the answers to these questions will help you directly impact your company's bottom line, and accurately assess the performance of employees.

-HR and employee analytics can help you decide where to invest, identify the top performers, determine what employees need to perform, and what they value.
+HR and employee analytics can help you decide where to invest, identify the top talent, determine what employees need to perform, and what they value.
 Workforce analytics also provide a way of monitoring the results of any measure you take.

 By consolidating information about the performance of your employees with other information (like your company's approach to recruitment), you can make vital employee decisions based on the right workforce information.
 Then, you can ensure the success of your talent management strategy.